near/pagoda-console/frontend/README.md

 ### e2e

 e2e tests are written in [Playwright](https://playwright.dev).
 See `/e2e` folder for examples.
+The tests are configurable via a `.env.test.local` file.
+Please ask the team for an example.

-We also have screenshot tests for testing tutorial pages that have dynamic content that could potentially change outside of our team (coming soon).
+We also have screenshot tests for testing tutorial pages that have dynamic content that could potentially change outside of our team (e2e/snapshot.spec.ts).

 If you want to run these tests in your local, make sure you install the dependencies: